45ACC/45ACC.github.io/excursion.md

+## shopping

->shopping: Wandering down any of Market Street, South Terrace or High Street, you will find plenty of Fremantle original stores worth a perusal.
+> Wandering down any of Market Street, South Terrace or High Street, you will find plenty of  Fremantle original stores worth a perusal.
 Some suggestions...

 * [Elizabeth's Secondhand bookshop](https://www.elizabethsbookshop.com.au).
 Used book store with plenty of options to rifle though.
 * [Bill Campell's Books](http://bill-campbell-books.edan.io/) For whatever you can't find at Elizabeth's.
 * [New Edition](http://www.newedition.com.au/).
 An institution of Fremantle for 30 years.
 Perfect for late night browsing and reading.